Asher-Jiang/rolodex/README.md

 npm run install:mac
 ```

-This builds the app and installs a shortcut at `~/Applications/Rolodex.app`.

-Press **Command-Space**, type **Rolodex**, and press **Return**.
-The shortcut starts the app and opens it in your browser.
-You can also open it from your home folder's **Applications** folder or drag it to the Dock.

-Keep the downloaded project folder in place: the shortcut needs it to run.
+The shortcut appears in your home **Applications** folder (`~/Applications/Rolodex.app`) and Spotlight.
+Open it to launch Rolodex in your browser.
+Keep the project folder in place; the shortcut depends on it.

 ## Add your contacts